proofengineering/coqhammer/README.md

 To use the plugin you need at least one of the following ATPs available in the path: Eprover (`eprover`), Vampire (`vampire`), Z3 (`z3_tptp`).
-It is recommended to have all three ATPs.
+It is recommended to have all three ATPs installed.

 Eprover may be downloaded from http://www.eprover.org.
-Vampire may be obtained from https://github.com/vprover/vampire/releases Z3 may be downloaded from https://github.com/Z3Prover/z3/releases.
+Vampire may be obtained from https://github.com/vprover/vampire/releases.
+Z3 may be downloaded from https://github.com/Z3Prover/z3/releases.

 Note that the default version of Z3 does not support the TPTP format.